OpenPecha-dev/new-repo-template/README.md

 </h1>

 ## _Project Name_
-_The project name should match its capability so that new users can easily understand what it does._
+_The project name should match its code's capability so that new users can easily understand what it does._

 ## Owner(s)

-_Change to the owner(s) of the new repo_
+_Change to the owner(s) of the new repo.
+(This template's owners are:)_
 - [@ngawangtrinley](https://github.com/ngawangtrinley)
 - [@mikkokotila](https://github.com/mikkokotila)
 - [@evanyerburgh](https://github.com/evanyerburgh)